the1lab/1lab/src/index.lagda.md

 # Category Theory

-In addition to providing a framework for the synthetic study of higher groupoids, HoTT also provides a natural place to develop constructive, predicative category theory, while still being compatible with classicality principles like the axiom of choice and/or the law of excluded middle.
+In addition to providing a framework for the synthetic study of higher groupoids, HoTT also provides a natural place to develop constructive category theory, while still being compatible with classicality principles like the axiom of choice and/or the law of excluded middle.
 Here, we do not assume any classicality principles.

 ## Basics